Catalog

 e.g. "azure-openai/${AZURE_ENDPOINT}/${AZURE_DEPLOYMENT}".

-is optional.
-When this column is empty, the LM invoker will use the
+If it is empty, the LM invoker will use the default configuration.

 PromptBuilderCatalog